G5/omniauth-g5/README.md

     not necessarily match the G5 client name.
 For example, it could be the name of a department or business unit within the client's organization.
   * `roles` - the array of roles assigned to the user (may be empty)
-    * `uid` - the unique identifier of the role on the auth server
     * `name` - the name of the role in snakecase
+    * `type` - the type of resource to which the role is scoped (e.g. "GLOBAL".
+      "G5Updatable::Client", "G5Updatable::Location")
+    * `urn` - the urn of the resource of which the role is scoped (may be nil for global roles)
   * `raw_info` - a hash representation of the full JSON response from the G5 auth server